SamAhm-2/aws-partyrock-fitness-recommender/README.md

 ## 💡 Why This Project?

 I built EnerFit to explore how **generative AI can make wellness more adaptive and human**.
-Most fitness apps are rigid — they don't care if you slept badly or are stressed.
+Most fitness apps are rigid — they don't care if you slept badly or are stressed and what window of precise time to have at the moment.
 AI changes that.
 This was also my first hands-on experience with prompt engineering, and I wanted to share what's possible even without a technical background.

 ---